What is a budgie parakeet’s personality like?

 More Budgie Parakeet Pages:

-Hand-fed Budgies and Parakeets available in Colorado!: Our family raises, hand-feeds, trains and adores Budgie Parakeets.
+Budgie Parakeet Breeder in Colorado: Our family raises, hand-feeds, trains and adores budgie parakeets!
 Learn more about our selective breeding program and view our gorgeous, tame birds.

 Inside Our Aviary: See where our birds live — flight enclosures, breeding room, play gyms.

-Our Flock of Adult Budgie Parakeets: Take a peek at our gorgeous feathered friends.
-Lots of photos!
+Our Flock of Budgie Parakeets: Take a peek at our gorgeous feathered friends.
+Lots of photos with color mutations listed!

 Adorable Pictures of Our Hand-fed Babies: Come ooh and aahh over all the cuteness and watch them grow up!

-Pre-Adoption Questionnaire: If you are interested in adopting one (or more) of our parakeets when they become available, please respond to these questions.
+Pre-Adoption Questionnaire: If you are interested in adopting one (or more) of our parakeets, please respond to these questions.

 Budgie Baby Waiting List: I know how hard it is to wait when you’re excited but I promise you, the wait is worth it!